rjdirisio/pyvibdmc/README.md

 in the repository directory.

-This package requires the following:
+This package requires the following (all included with anaconda3):

--numpy
+- NumPy

--matplotlib
+- Matplotlib

--A potential energy surface (PES) for a system of interest, which can be called using a Python function (Documentation pending on this).
+- A potential energy surface (PES) for a system of interest, which can be called using a Python function (See Documentation).

 Features should be developed on branches.
 To create and switch to a branch, use the command